 If the characters approach the airlock from inside the ship, they will find the control panel open with several hasty alterations clearly visible.
-Even though the pressure meter is obviously broken. a technician can tell from the air lines that the interior is not in vacuum.
+Even though the pressure meter is obviously broken, a technician can tell from the air lines that the interior is not in vacuum.

 The inner iris valve will open a few inches before it freezes, venting the excess pressure.
-Once pressure is equalized, cycling the switch will open the door normally.
+Once pressure is the door normally.